-To turn on your headlamps, parking lamps, marker lamps, and tail lamps, use the headlamp switch to the left of the steering column.
+To turn on your headlamps, parking lamps, marker lamps, license plate lamps and tail lamps, use the headlamp switch to the left of the steering column.

-- 1. Pull the headlamp control knob toward you to the first position.
-Parking lamps, tail lamps and marker lamps are now on. - 2.
-Pull the headlamp control knob toward you to the outer position.
-Headlamps are now on in addition to the above. - Rotate the knob when it is in an on position to brighten or dim the instrument panel lamps.
+1. Pull the headlamp control knob toward you to the first position.
+Parking lamps, tail lamps, license plate lamps and marker lamps are now on.

+- 2. Pull the headlamp control knob toward you to the outer position.
+Headlamps are now on in addition to the above. - 3.
+Rotate the knob when it is in an on position to brighten or dim the instrument panel lamps.
 Rotate fully counterclockwise to operate courtesy and cargo lamps.